Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Details on Experiments

 \subsection{Optical design}

+In order to obtain precise estimates of the optimization performance at reasonable computational cost, we conduct our evaluation on a neural network surrogate model of the optical system rather than on the actual physics simulator.
 The surrogate model was constructed from a dataset of $101$,$000$ optical designs and resulting display images to provide an accurate representation of the real problem.
 The surrogate model is a neural network with a convolutional autoencoder architecture.
 The model was trained using $80$,$000$ training examples and minimizing MSE (averaged over images, pixels, and RGB color channels) on a validation set of $20$,$000$ examples.
 A total of $1$,$000$ examples were held-out for final evaluation.